edgexfoundry/edgex-docs/docs_src/design/legacy-design/device-service/discovery.md

 The values specified in `Identifiers` are regular expressions.

-**Note:** *the above is a whitelist+blacklist scheme.
-If a discovered Device is manually removed from EdgeX, it will be necessary to adjust the ProvisionWatcher via which it was added, either by making the `Identifiers` more specific or by adding `BlockingIdentifiers`, otherwise the Device will be re-added the next time Discovery is initiated.*
+**Note:** *If a discovered Device is manually removed from EdgeX, it will be necessary to adjust the ProvisionWatcher via which it was added, either by making the `Identifiers` more specific or by adding `BlockingIdentifiers`, otherwise the Device will be re-added the next time Discovery is initiated.*

 **Note:** *ProvisionWatchers are stored in core-metadata.
 A facility for managing ProvisionWatchers is needed, eg `edgex-cli` could be extended*